TachibanaYoshino/AnimeGAN/README.md

 A Tensorflow implementation of AnimeGAN for fast photo animation  !!!

 -----
-This is the Open source of the paper <AnimeGAN: >, which uses the GAN framwork to transform real-world photos into anime images.
+This is the Open source of the paper <AnimeGAN: a novel lightweight GAN for photo animation>, which uses the GAN framwork to transform real-world photos into anime images.
 ___

 ## Requirements